arangodb/docs/3.10/data-modeling-views.md

 ---
 layout: default
 description: >-
-  Views can index documents of one or multiple collections and enable sophisticated information retrieval possibilities
+  Views can index documents of multiple collections and enable sophisticated information retrieval possibilities, like full-text search with ranking by relevance
 ---
 # Views

+{{ page.description }}
+{:class="lead"}

 Views allows you to perform complex searches at high performance.
 They are accelerated by inverted indexes that are updated near real-time.